Skip to content Back to top

 As part of this work, each of the 10 areas in Greater Manchester will have a Neurodevelopmental service.

-The services will help children and young people and their families who are experiencing autism and ADHD related differences get the right support when they need it.
 They will offer support in different ways, such as in person, over the phone or online.

 The services will help children and young people and their families with autism and ADHD related symptoms get the right support when they need it.